 Anyone facing criminal charges are invited to call our DUI/criminal law firm for legal advice.
 Our defense lawyers represent clients throughout the state of Nevada, including Henderson, North Las Vegas, Reno, Carson City, Clark County, and Washoe County.

-Also see our article on the Nevada crime of obstructing a police officer (NRS 197.190).
+Also see our article on obstructing a police officer (NRS 197.190).

 In California?
 Go to our article on what to do if you’re falsely accused of a crime in California.